 Of course, God is higher than we are, and so it is actually we who are the animal comparatively speaking, and He who is the fully developed being, in the fullest sense possible.
 We are more like the mewling man-cub that is born into the world full of animal instincts and nature, who must be educated and brought higher up into the Godly nature.
-But because we are in our story, and not in his, he sometimes appears to be seemingly silent, and large and looming.
+But because we are in our story, and not in his, he sometimes appears to us as silent, large and looming.
 Perhaps the image of an animal fits our current vision of that dynamic somehow.
 For now.
-Perhaps one day we shall wake to find that it was really we who were bewitched all along – like Prince Rilian of The Silver Chair (CS Lewis, The Chronicles of Narnia).
+Perhaps one day we shall wake to find that it was really we who were bewitched all along – like Prince Rilian of The Silver Chair.
 And on waking we will see the spell for what it was, and find that we were the ones who were really beasts all along.

 I went outside, bears still in mind, for a swim, and I looked up into the starry sky to find the Big Dipper.
 There was Ursa Major, her stars arching quietly over my house.
 So at the end of the day, it seems the bears really do have it, as far as I’m concerned.
 Interestingly enough, I didn’t get the hug.
 But I got a Bear.
 Or perhaps Bear simply has me, and that’s alright too.
 And now that I think of it, it actually does feel rather like a bear hug somehow, although in a different way than I might have expected.